Mummy Juanita: Discovery

 They also found many items that had been left as offerings to the Inca gods including llama bones, small figurines and pottery pieces.
 The items were strewn about the mountain slope, down which the body had fallen.
-These included statues, food items (maize kernels and cob), and spondylus shells, which originate from ocean ecosystems.
+These included statues, food items (maize kernels and cob), and Spondylus shells, which originate from ocean ecosystems.
 These have been connected to rain ceremonies throughout the Incan Empire.
-The clothing she wore resembled textiles from the elite from Cuzco, the Inca capital.
-As Juanita is the closest discovered sacrifice to Cuzco and was found with textiles of the wealthy, archaeologists believe that this could suggest she came from a noble Cuzco family.
+The clothing she wore resembled textiles from the elite from Cusco, the Inca capital.
+As Juanita is the closest discovered sacrifice to Cusco and was found with textiles of the wealthy, archaeologists believe that this could suggest she came from a noble Cusco family.

 The body and the items were quickly transported to Arequipa to prevent thawing of the frozen specimen.
 The body was initially kept in a special refrigerator at the Catholic University.
-Juanita's body was transported to the United States for a CT scan in 1996 and was then exhibited in Japan in 1999.
+Juanita's body was transported to Johns Hopkins Hospital in the United States for a CT scan in 1996 and was then exhibited in Japan in 1999.
 She is considered one of the most well-preserved mummies in the Andes.

 Two more ice mummies, a young girl and a boy, were discovered in an archaeological expedition led by Dr. Reinhard and Prof. José Antonio Chávez in October 1995, and they recovered another female mummy on Ampato in December 1997.
 Volcanic ash from the nearby erupting volcano of Sabancaya induced ice melt in the area, which caused the Incan burial sites to collapse down into a gully or crater where they were soon discovered by Reinhard and his team.
 Reinhard published a detailed account of the discovery in his 2006 book entitled, The Ice Maiden: Inca Mummies, Mountain Gods, and Sacred Sites in the Andes.